Skip to main content

 The Star Compass can now be presented in terms of heading angles, as demonstrated in Figure 1.2.17.

 Figure 1.2.17.
-The Star Compass is presented in terms of heading, with the angles indicating the boundaries for each House.
+The Star Compass is presented in terms of heading, with the angles indicating the boundaries for each house.

 Subsection 1.2.2 Radian

-Another way to measure an angle is with radians, which measure the the arc of a circle that is formed from an angle.
+Another way to measure an angle is with radians, which measure the arc of a circle that is formed from an angle.

-Definition 1.2.18.
+Definition 1.2.19.
 Definition of a Radian.

-The radian measure of a central angle in a circle is the ratio of the length of the arc on a circle subtended by the angle to the radius.
+The radian measure of a central angle in a circle is the ratio of the length of the arc on the circle subtended by the angle to the radius.
 If r is the radius of the circle, θ is the angle, and s is the arc length, then we have the following

 A radian is abbreviated by rad.